codio/knowledge/source/instructors/setupcourses/add-ta.rst

 Enable teaching assistant to be a student in course
 ---------------------------------------------------
-To enable a teaching assistant to be a student in a course, copy the **Student Invite URL** on the course **Admin** page.
-Simply paste it into the browser and they are added to the course as a student.
+To enable a teaching assistant to be a student in a course, copy the **Student Invite URL** on the course **Admin** page and send it to your TA.
+The TA can paste it into a browser and they will be added to the course as a student.